Fox Factory (NASDAQ:FOXF) Updates FY 2021 Earnings Guidance

 Fox Factory (NASDAQ:FOXF) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $4.250-$4.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.010.
 The company issued revenue guidance of $1.20 billion-$1.24 billion, compared to the consensus revenue estimate of $1.16 billion.Fox Factory also updated its Q3 2021 guidance to $0.950-$1.150 EPS.

 Fox Factory (NASDAQ:FOXF) last released its quarterly earnings results on Thursday, August 5th.
-The company reported $1.20 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.02 by $0.18.
-Fox Factory had a return on equity of 24.12% and a net margin of 13.43%.
-On average, analysts predict that Fox Factory will post 4.4 earnings per share for the current fiscal year.
+The company reported $1.20 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.02 by $0.18.
+Fox Factory had a net margin of 13.43% and a return on equity of 24.12%.
+Equities research analysts forecast that Fox Factory will post 4.4 EPS for the current fiscal year.

-In other Fox Factory news, insider Thomas L. Fletcher sold 301 shares of Fox Factory stock in a transaction that occurred on Tuesday, August 10th.
-The stock was sold at an average price of $158.87, for a total transaction of $47,819.87.
-Following the sale, the insider now directly owns 2,533 shares of the company’s stock, valued at approximately $402,417.71.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-0.24% of the stock is owned by company insiders.
+In related news, insider Thomas L. Fletcher sold 301 shares of the company’s stock in a transaction dated Tuesday, August 10th.
+The shares were sold at an average price of $158.87, for a total value of $47,819.87.
+Following the sale, the insider now owns 2,533 shares in the company, valued at approximately $402,417.71.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders own 0.24% of the company’s stock.

+An institutional investor recently raised its position in Fox Factory stock.
+Morgan Stanley lifted its stake in shares of Fox Factory Holding Corp.
+(NASDAQ:FOXF) by 9.9% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 121,660 shares of the company’s stock after buying an additional 10,936 shares during the period.
+Morgan Stanley owned about 0.29% of Fox Factory worth $18,937,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 89.44% of the company’s stock.

 About Fox Factory